microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Sample configuration file for HIPAA Safe Harbor method
 FHIR Anonymizer comes with a [safe harbor configuration file](samples/configs/safe-harbor-config.json) to help meet the requirements of HIPAA Safe Harbor Method.

 We **strongly** recommend that you review the HIPAA guidelines and verify the implementation before using this configuration file for your requirements.
-You can find more about our treatment of the HIPAA guideline in the [reference](#safe-harbor-configuration-file) section.

 # Concepts